 - Read this short article on “The Arising and Passing Away.”
 It very well may be what you experienced, and can be useful to have a word for it.

 - An article I wrote on six things to know after a major insight.

-Special Topics (ADHD, Pain, Anxiety, Trauma, etc.)
+Special Topics (ADHD, Pain, Habits, Anxiety, Trauma, etc.)

 Sometimes the path to awakening runs through specific issues unique to our mind-body constitution.
 I’ve seen over and over people try to just go around these issues, a la spiritual bypassing, only to have them seep through the cracks.
-It can be very skilful to get real with ourselves and skilfully work with & through some of our psycho-emotional challenges.
+It can be very skillful to get real with ourselves and skilfully work with & through some of our psycho-emotional challenges.